hanFengSan/nestjs-simple-redis-lock/README.md

   ) {}

   async test1() {
+    try {
       /**
        * Get a lock by name
        * Automatically unlock after 1min
        * Try again after 100ms
        * The max times to retry is 36000, about 1h
        */
       await this.lockService.lock('test1');
       // Do somethings
+    } finally { // use 'finally' to ensure unlocking
-    this.lockService.unlock('test1'); // unlock a lock
+      this.lockService.unlock('test1'); // unlock
       // Or: await this.lockService.unlock('test1'); wait for the unlocking }
+  }

   async test2() {